 - Parents of the deceased

 How Can Wrongful Death or Injury Be Proven By Your Accidental Death Attorney in Mississippi?

-A defendant can only be held responsible for wrongful death if it can be proved that the defendant’s conduct was the cause of the death.
-It must be shown that the death would not have occurred without the defendant’s act.
-The time between the defendant’s action and the death of the decedent is not a factor as long as it can be proved that the defendant’s action was the cause of death.
-To prove that negligence was the cause of your loved one’s passing, the following will need to be proven:
+A defendant can only be held responsible for wrongful death in Mississippi if it can be proved that the defendant’s conduct was the cause of the death.
+It must be shown by your attorney that the death would not have occurred without the defendant’s act.
+The time between the defendant’s action and the wrongful death of the decedent is not a factor as long as it can be proved that the defendant’s action was the cause of death.
+To prove that negligence was the cause of your loved one’s wrongful death, the following will need to be proven by your attorney:

-- The defendant had a duty to keep the victim safe from harm.
-For example, a medical professional is responsible for the safety and wellbeing of a patient they are treating.
+- The wrongful death defendant had a duty to keep the victim safe from harm.
+For example, a medical professional is responsible for the safety and well-being of a patient they are treating.

-- The defendant failed in their duty.
+- The wrongful death defendant failed in their duty.
 Using the medical professional as an example, while performing surgery on the patient, the surgeon nicks an artery but doesn’t notice the mistake.

-- An injury occurred because of the defendant’s breach of duty.
+- An injury occurred because of the wrongful death defendant’s breach of duty.
 The error had caused the patient to bleed out and pass away.

-- The injury had caused damages.
+- The car accidents injury had caused damages.
 Because the patient had died, the family is now dealing with financial difficulties.

 In Mississippi, if it can be shown that the decedent was partially responsible for his death, then he may be found to have comparative negligence.
-What this means is the damages will be awarded based on the percentage of negligence imputed to the decedent.
-Also, if the decedent failed to seek appropriate medical care and that failure led to his death, there may be no grounds for a wrongful death claim or a reduction to an award.
+What this means is the wrongful death damages will be awarded based on the percentage of negligence imputed to the decedent.
+Also, if the decedent failed to seek appropriate medical care and that failure led to his death, there may be no grounds for a wrongful death claim or a reduction to a wrongful death award.

-How Are Damages Determined By Death Lawyers in Your Mississippi Wrongful Death Claim in Mississippi?
+How Are Damages Determined By Death Lawyers in Your Mississippi Wrongful Death Claim?

-In a wrongful death claim, damages are assessed to compensate family members for their loss.
+In a wrongful death claim in Mississippi, damages are assessed to compensate family members for their loss.
 There are many ways in which damages can be calculated.
 Since damages can be awarded in a number of areas, it is important to examine each one carefully.
-The most obvious loss in a case of wrongful death is the actual expenses created by the accident, known as economic damages.
+The most obvious loss in a case of wrongful death is the actual expenses created by the wrongful death-related accident, otherwise known as economic damages.
 This includes medical expenses, funeral costs, loss of wages, and loss of future earnings.
 These are usually easy to determine for an experienced Jackson wrongful death attorney.

-A final area of damages is punitive damages.
+A final area of damages is punitive wrongful death damages.
 This is an amount awarded to punish the person who caused the death, rather than to compensate the survivors for a specific loss.
-It can typically only be awarded when the action of the defendant was intentional or grossly negligent and is rarely awarded.
+It can typically only be awarded when the action of the wrongful death defendant was intentional or grossly negligent and is rarely awarded.

-Giddens Law Firm is Here to Help In Your Family’s Time of Need with Death Claims.
+Giddens Law Firm Wrongful Death Attorney is Here to Help In Your Family’s Time of Need with Death Claims.
 Become our Client and You Won’t Be Disappointed!

-In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
-Please call right away to ensure that you do not waive your right to possible compensation.
+In many cases around Mississippi, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
+Please call right away to become a client to ensure that you do not waive your right to possible compensation.

 Frequently Asked Questions About Wrongful Death in Jackson, MS